PlagueHO/game-master-copilot/README.md

 - `APPSERVICEPLAN_CONFIGURATION`: The configuration of the Azure App Service Plan for running the Foundry VTT server.
 Must be one of `B1`, `P1V2`, `P2V2`, `P3V2`, `P0V3`,`P1V3`, `P2V3`, `P3V3`.
 - `AZUREAD_INSTANCE`: The Azure AD URL to use for authentication.
 For example, 'https://login.microsoftonline.com/'.
 - `LOCATION`: The Azure region to deploy the resources to.
 For example, `EastUS`.
 - `BASE_RESOURCE_NAME`: The base name that will prefixed to all Azure resources deployed to ensure they are unique.
-For example, `dsr-dmcopilot`.
+For example, `dsr-gmcopilot`.
 - `RESOURCE_GROUP_NAME`: The name of the Azure resource group to create and add the resources to.
-For example, `dsr-dmcopilot-rg`.
+For example, `dsr-gmcopilot-rg`.

 Your variables should look similar to this:
 ![Example of GitHub Variables](/images/github-variables-example.png)